BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

 sound output devices can also be selected in **Input Devices** and **Output Devices** submenu.

-Sound input devices with the **[Loopback]]** postfix sends back audio played on the devices back into TeamTalk as its microphone input.
+Sound input devices with the **[Loopback]]** postfix sends audio played on the select input device back into TeamTalk as its microphone input.

 ## Record Conversations to Disk {#recorddlg}